 Well, there is nothing our expert family lawyers haven't seen or done in the Family Courts.
 We know that the advice given could affect the rest of your life: so we sit and listen, advise as to the options and then do more than any other legal team to endeavour to get you what you want.
 Our success rates are second to none - read our reviews.

-Divorce is never easy.
-Many instruct a Family Law solicitor to act on their behalf to take away the pressure and to assist in this daunting task.
-Unfortunately the terminology and process used by some solicitors can add to the confusion and stress of a divorce; therefore as your local Family Solicitors we have created a short guide to the process and terminology of the divorce procedure.
+Many instruct a Family Law solicitor to act on their behalf when getting divorced, to take away the pressure, and to, in essence, use our local family law specialists, as a kind of buffer- basically your family solicitor, at whichever office is local to you, will liaise with your spouse's legal representative, or indeed, them, leaving you to get on with your life, whilst our experts finalise your divorce.
+Unfortunately the terminology and process used by some solicitors can add to the confusion and stress of a divorce; therefore as your local Family Solicitor near you, we have created a short guide to the process and terminology of the divorce procedure.

 The Initial Appointment